 - County Road 12, Cameron Street in Cannington, also runs east-west.

-- Thorah Island is boat access only with a small harbour at the east end.
+- Thorah Island is boat access only with a small harbor at the east end.
 Centre Road traverses the island from east to west but it is an undeveloped dirt road.

 - Brock Township is less affected by summer seasonal traffic than communities on the western side of Lake Simcoe.